Story

 5. Install an external microfiber filter on your washing machine and/or use a microfiber-catching laundry ball or bag.
 Dispose of the captured microfibers in the trash.
 There are several commercially available external lint filters to choose from.
 There are also more affordable products like wash bags and laundry balls designed to capture microfibers.

-We are only beginning to understand the scale, the sources, and the risks of microfiber pollution.
+We are only beginning to understand the scale, sources, and risks of microfiber pollution.
 However, we know enough to start addressing the problem now, starting with our home laundry.
 By making these relatively simple changes, we can do a lot to reduce the flow of plastic into the environment.

 This article was produced by the National Environmental Education Foundation in collaboration with EPA's Trash-Free Waters program.
 Mention of trade names or commercial products does not constitute endorsement or recommendation for use.